 Find the very best providers and their very best plans.
 You won’t have to wade through advertising gimmicks and make 27 phone calls to discover your cheapest electric rate from a reputable provider.

 Facts labels and Terms of Service are embedded.
-When you want to review one of these important documents, you will see it right there next to the plan you are reviewing.
+When you want to review one of these important documents, you will see it right next to the plan you are reviewing.
 No new windows.
-No Popups.
+No popups.
 Simple and easy.

 Keep track of your choices over time and store these important plan documents in your account, safe and sound.
-Keep track of your usage history if you’d like, which will help you find the lowest electric rate for your average usage level when it’s time to signup again in the future.
+Keep track of your usage history if you’d like, which will help you find the lowest electric rate for your average usage level when it’s time to sign up again.

 Review company information of the electric providers and read real consumer reviews.
-Access summaries of social and community feedback on the various energy companies all in one place without hunting around on the Internet.
+Access summaries of social and community feedback on the various energy companies in one place without hunting on the Internet.